How do I install and activate Secure Exchanges for Outlook?

 Secure Exchanges offers several configurable settings directly within Outlook to tailor the security level, sending behavior, and signature management to your needs.
 This article explains each settings tab , specifying its purpose and how to use it. ...

-Sign a document in Microsoft Outlook using Secure Exchanges
+How do I get a document signed in Microsoft Outlook using Secure Exchanges?